ubco-cmps/data301_course/project/milestone01.md

 Once you choose your dataset, you will need to describe your dataset, as well as the topic(s) or research questions you are interested in.

 **If you are doing a group project, you should do this task together and only one response should be submitted.**
 Feel free to personalize it a bit though and add sentences or points about individual members of the team.

 The answers to these questions should be placed in the project's **main** README.md file (located in the main repository).

-1. Describe your dataset in about 150-200 words

-Consider the following questions to guide you in your exploration:
+1. Describe your dataset in about 150-200 words: Consider the following questions to guide you in your exploration:
     - Who: Which company/agency/organization provided this data?
     - What: What is in your data?
     - When: When was your data collected (for example, for which years)?
     - Why: What is the purpose of your dataset?
 Is it for transparency/accountability, public interest, fun, learning, etc...
     - How: How was your data collected?
 Was it a human collecting the data?
 Historical records digitized?
 Server logs?

+2. Describe your topic/interest in this dataset - answer in about 150-200 words.
+Some questions you may wish to consider:
+- What do you hope to do with your analytics project?
+- Why are you interested in this topic or dataset?
+- Do you have any questions you specifically want to explore?
+- Could you imagine building a user-facing [Dashboard](https://www.datapine.com/blog/data-dashboards-definition-examples-templates/) with this dataset?
+  - Note: In the final weeks of the course you will be building a Dashboard with your data so choose wisely!

-**Additional Guidance:** Your audience is fellow data scientists.
+>**Additional Guidance:** Your audience is fellow data scientists.
 You probably will not need more than 150 words to describe your dataset.
 All the questions above do not need to be answered, it's more to guide your exploration and think a little bit about the context of your data.
 It is also possible you will not know the answers to some of the questions above, that is FINE - data scientists are often faced with the challenge of analyzing data from unknown sources.
 Do your best, acknowledge the limitations of your data as well as your understanding of it.
 Also, make it clear what you're speculating about.
 For example, "I speculate that the {...column_name...} column must be related to {....} because {....}."

-2. Describe your topic/interest in this dataset - answer in about 150-200 words

-Some questions you may wish to consider:

-- What do you hope to do with your analytics project?
-- Why are you interested in this topic or dataset?
-- Do you have any questions you specifically want to explore?
-- Could you imagine building a user-facing [Dashboard](https://www.datapine.com/blog/data-dashboards-definition-examples-templates/) with this dataset?
-  - Note: In the final weeks of the course you will be building a Dashboard with your data so choose wisely!

 ## Task 4: Load your dataset from a file or URL (10%)

 - For this task, you should create a Jupyter notebook and load your data into a dataframe using Pandas.
 - If you are working in a group, each person in the team **must** include a separate Jupyter Notebook (`.ipynb` file) demonstrating proficiency with the things we ask you to do for each milestone.
 - Remember that others will be running your analysis notebook so it's important that the data is accessible to them.
 - If your dataset isn't accessible as a URL, make sure to commit it directly into your repo.
 - If your dataset is only accessible as a URL, add it to this README: `data/README.md`
 - You should name your files as follows to keep things organized: `analysis/firstname1/milestone1.ipynb`

 ## Task 5: Submission (10%)

 For each Milestone there will be two submissions on Canvas:

 1. Each team member will submit a teamwork reflection on Canvas.

-The purpose of this individual report is to give you an avenue to present your viewpoint as to how the project went, how the group worked together, and your role in the group.
-Each group member must complete this form to report on the contributions of **yourself** and the other group members.
-That information can, if needed, be used to adjust final grades of individuals.
-This is a report private between you and the instructors, meaning that none of your classmates will see this report.

 2. One person from the group will submit a URL to the team GitHub repository.

+> The purpose of this individual report is to give you an avenue to present your viewpoint as to how the project went, how the group worked together, and your role in the group.
+> Each group member must complete this form to report on the contributions of **yourself** and the other group members.
+> That information can, if needed, be used to adjust final grades of individuals.
+> This is a report private between you and the instructors, meaning that none of your classmates will see this report.

 ## Working collaboratively in GitHub